simonw/datasette-configure-fts/README.md

 Having installed the plugin, visit `/-/configure-fts` on your Datasette instance to configure FTS for tables on attached writable databases.

+Any time you have permission to configure FTS for a table a menu item will appear in the table actions menu on the table page.

 By default only [the root actor](https://datasette.readthedocs.io/en/stable/authentication.html#using-the-root-actor) can access the page - so you'll need to run Datasette with the `--root` option and click on the link shown in the terminal to sign in and access the page.

 The `configure-fts` permission governs access.
 You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.